 How much hair you want transplanted: Wanting a few patches added will cost significantly less than wanting to increase hair across the entire scalp.

-In addition to treatment costs, there are several possible additional recovery costs that you should take into account.
-These include:
+In addition to treatment costs, there are other potential recovery costs that you should take into account.

 - pain medication during immediate recovery